docpad-archive/documentation/01-start/04-begin.html.md

 Which gives us the same result, but with all the benefits of Stylus.
 Now, just like all rendering engines, we have to:

 1. Indicate the rendering we want to perform - so rename `style.css` to `style.css.styl` to indicate we want to render from Stylus to CSS
-1. Install the plugin that can do the rendering - so to install the [Stylus Plugin](http://docpad.org/plugin/stylus) we'll run `npm install --save docpad-plugin-stylus`
+1. Install the plugin that can do the rendering - so to install the [Stylus Plugin](http://docpad.org/plugin/stylus) we'll run `docpad install stylus`

 Sweet, you're now ready to rock the house with Stylus.